Lo Manthang – The Forbidden Kingdom

-We ride to the Chinese border today and out onto the vast Tibetan plateau.
-We take the time to explore local trails and discover ancient monasteries perched on the cliff sides.
+We ride to the Chinese border today after crossing Kora La ‘high pass’ at 4600m with views of vast Tibetan plateau.
+We take the time to explore local trails (Depending on the weather).
 We spend another night at the fortified Himalayan Kingdom of Lo.

 Heading south with views of Mt.
 Dhaulagiri and Annapurna in front of us, the ride down will seem quicker than the climb.
 We descend to Marpha, famous for it’s Thakali style Dhal Bhat, known to be the tastiest in Nepal (Something to look forward to!)